adisvara/E-commerce-frontend-project/TASK.md

    - `aditansh`, `AchintyaQarbona`, `siddharth1825`, `abhitrueprogrammer`
 5. Submit the **private repository link** as part of your application.

+* Make sure to add your full name in the README of the private repo you create.
 * Don't make the repository public at any time.
 This ensures fairness and prevents plagiarism.